 Waiting Period After Bankruptcy And Foreclosure Start Date On Mortgages

-This BLOG On Waiting Period After Bankruptcy And Foreclosure Start Date On Mortgages Was UPDATED On August 28th, 2018
+This BLOG On Waiting Period After Bankruptcy And Foreclosure Start Date On Mortgages Was UPDATED And PUBLISHED On June 6th, 2020

 Waiting Period After Bankruptcy And Foreclosure Start Date:

-Waiting period after bankruptcy and foreclosure start date depends on the type of bankruptcy and the type of foreclosure and the type of the mortgage loan program.
+The waiting period after bankruptcy and foreclosure start date depends on the type of bankruptcy and the type of foreclosure and the type of mortgage loan program.
 There are two types of bankruptcies.

-- The first is Chapter 7 Bankruptcy which is also know as total liquidation:
+The first is Chapter 7 Bankruptcy which is also known as total liquidation:

 - Chapter 7 Bankruptcy is normally for consumers who have little to no assets and with little to no income where the bankruptcy courts will normally discharge most debts except for certain debts such as income taxes, government back debts such as student loans, and child support payments

 - A Chapter 7 Bankruptcy enables consumers to wipe out most or all of their debts and have a fresh financial start in life

 The second type of bankruptcy is a Chapter 13 Bankruptcy:

 - To qualify for Chapter 13 Bankruptcy, the consumer needs to be employed

 - This is because Chapter 13 Bankruptcy is a debt restructuring plan based on the consumer’s gross income